Northern Spain and the Camino de Santiago

 At its peak in the Middle Ages, Navarre was a grand kingdom that controlled parts of today's Spain and France.
 Today Pamplona has a distinct energy — with its rich traditions and famous festival.

 The festival, which packs the city, has deep roots.
-For centuries the people of this region have honored Saint Fermin, their patron saint, with processions and parties.
-He was decapitated in the second century for his faith and the red bandanas you see everywhere are distant reminder of his martyrdom and you know.
-I doubt anyone on this square knows that...or even cares.
+For centuries the people of this region have honored Saint Fermín, their patron saint, with processions and parties.
+He was decapitated in the second century for his faith and the red bandanas you see everywhere are a distant reminder of his martyrdom and you know.
+I don’t think anyone on this square knows...or even cares.